1. Application Process

 16.2 It is a condition that all exhibitors confirm arrangements of the opening function with the Galleries Officer at least one month prior to the exhibition.

-16.3 All food to be served must be prepared in accordance with TRC food hygiene requirements and Covid restrictions in place at the time.
+16.3 All food to be served must be prepared in accordance with TRC food hygiene requirements.

-16.4 Exhibitors who supply their own catering supplies and equipment (such as utensils, platters, glasses etc.) are to clean up after the opening.
+16.4 Exhibitors are responsible for clean-up at the end of the opening event whether directly or through hired caterers.
 Where needed the Galleries Officer can suggest some local caterers who can provide platters for collection.

 16.5 The Tableland Regional and Old Post Office Galleries have access to a kitchen, a full-size fridge/freezer and a microwave However, it is advisable to bring professionally catered food to the event.